 History Teacher Career Guide

-History teachers educate students on the events and lessons of history and how they may relate to current events.
-A teacher specializing in this field must possess a thorough knowledge of history supplemented by study in other disciplines to help students understand how historical events have shaped the world as we know it.
+History teachers educate students on historical events and notable periods.
+To specialize in this field, teachers need a deep understanding of history supplemented by interdisciplinary studies.
+This knowledge is crucial in helping students understand how historical events have shaped the world as we know it.
 This guide provides in-depth information on what history teachers do, how to become one, and their salary and job outlook.

 How to Become a History Teacher

-Choosing a college or university that has respected history and teaching programs is the first step to becoming a history teacher.
-In order to qualify you for licensure, the bachelor’s degree program you complete should include a state-approved teacher preparation program.
-Prospective teachers of history pursuing a bachelor’s degree can expect to take two years of general education classes and lower-level history courses prior to applying to the teacher preparation program.
+Choosing a college or university with respected history and teaching programs is the first step to becoming a history teacher.
+To qualify for licensure via the traditional route, you will need to complete a bachelor’s degree program that includes a state-approved teacher preparation program.
+Prospective history teachers pursuing a bachelor’s degree can expect to take two years of general education classes and lower-level history courses before applying to the teacher preparation program.
 A major in history, which typically comprises at least 30 credit hours, should also be declared.
 The typical route to becoming a history teacher at a K-12 public school is as follows:

-- Begin applying to open history teacher positions.
+5. Begin applying for open history teacher positions.

-If the student already holds a bachelor’s degree, returning to school for an alternative certification program or master’s degree in history or education may be an alternate route to teacher certification.
+For students who already hold a bachelor’s degree, returning to school for an alternative certification program or master’s degree in history or education may be an alternate route to teacher certification.
 With these pathways, full-time students can earn a master’s degree or post-graduate certificate and teacher certification in two to three years.
-If the student already has a bachelor’s degree in history, education courses for certification must be completed.
-If the student’s background is not in history, enough courses to constitute a history major will typically be required.
-Practicum hours and student teaching are typical requirements for either situation, and state testing for certification is required for all prospective K-12 teachers at public schools.
+If they already have a bachelor’s degree in history, education courses for certification must be completed.
+If the student’s background is outside of history, a history major will typically be required.
+Practicum hours and student teaching are typical requirements for both pathways.
+State testing for certification is also required for all prospective K-12 teachers at public schools.

 Helpful Skills and Experience

-To be successful in teaching history, an educational background in history from all time periods and global regions is a must.
 Successful history teachers generally have strong communication skills as well as classroom leadership skills that foster a learning environment centered on discussion and debate of past events and how these relate to modern times.
 A genuine interest in history can help teachers engage students in the subject.
-In addition, history teachers should have knowledge of modern research and citation methods to help students learn about and cite historical facts.
+In addition, history teachers should understand modern research and citation methods to help students learn about and cite historical facts.

 Additional Resources

-- The National Council for the Social Studies: The largest association in the US focused on social studies education.
+• National Council for the Social Studies (NCSS): The largest social studies education focused association in the US.
 Membership is open to social studies educators at all grade levels, and member educators receive access to databases of social studies classroom activities, education standards, and professional development opportunities.

 Frequently Asked Questions